DubaiSat-1: Ground Station Components

-EIAST's Ground Station is located in Dubai, and is the only ground system supporting the DubaiSat-1 mission.
+MBRSC's Ground Station is located in Dubai, and is the only ground system supporting the DubaiSat-1 mission.
 The ground system consists of three main subsystems:

 Antenna and RF Subsystem

-The Antenna and RF subsystem consists of an 11.28 metre antenna system, an S-band transmitter feed, an S-band receiver feed, an X-band receiver feed, and a tracking system.
+The Antenna and RF subsystem consists of a Viasat 11.28 metre antenna system incorporating an S-band transmitter feed, an S-band receiver feed, an X-band receiver feed, and a tracking system.
 The RF equipment is used to communicate with the satellite.
 It receives X-band RF signals and performs RF processing.
 It also produces a demodulated and bit-synchronized data stream from X-band signals.
-In general, it are to transmit imaging orders and command the satellite through the S-band transmitter feed; receive information and health status from the satellite through the S-band receiver feed; and download the images through the X-band feed.
+In general, its purpose is to transmit imaging orders and command the satellite through the S-band transmitter feed; receive information and health status from the satellite through the S-band receiver feed; and download the images through the X-band feed.

 Mission Control Station

-From the Mission Control Station, EIAST staff plan and operate the entire space mission, including the configuration and scheduling of resources for both space and ground elements.
+From the Mission Control Station, MBRSC staff plan and operate the entire space mission, including the configuration and scheduling of resources for both space and ground elements.
 It also monitors and commands the satellite.

 Image Receiving and Processing Station

 The third component of the ground system is the Image Receiving and Processing Station (IRPS).
 The IRPS receives and processes the X-band downlink data in real-time.
 This includes generation of standard image products and catalogues for integration with system management; for archive management; and for comprehensive user interface to provide easy access to satellite image data.

-The IRPS is located at EIAST's ground station in Dubai.
+The IRPS is located at MBRSC's ground station in Dubai.
 It has a direct interface with the main mission control station and it generates schedule requests which includes imaging and download schedules.
 It also archives image and ancillary data for product generation and distribution.